Updated: Apr 25

 Even if you're many years away from worrying about university applications, setting your child up to explore new interests now will give them a solid foundation to develop the people skills, eagerness to explore new things, and dedication that will make a difference down the line.

-Some studies, have even shown a direct correlation between participation in extracurricular activities and higher test scores and overall engagement in education.
+Some research studies, including this one, have even shown a direct correlation between participation in extracurricular activities and higher test scores and overall engagement in education.

 5. Developing staying power